regras/cpos_v2/README.md

 ## Running local network (minimum test)

-As a minimum test, you can run all the network's nodes in the local machine.
+As a minimum test, you can run all the network's nodes in a local machine.
 The file docker-compose-local.yml contains environment variables that control various parameters for the consensus mechanism and the network.
 These values can be changed, just make sure that the value of TOTAL_STAKE corresponds to the total number of nodes in the network (replicas).
 For this article, the number of replicas of node_dishonest was kept at 0.

 You can launch a local network with the command: